-I’m still trying to reduce my fabric scraps, my previous make of my appliqué quilt and Easter yo-yo bunny made a slight dent but I still have a long (very long!) way to go before I can declare my scrap busting mission a success!
+I’m still trying to reduce my fabric scraps, my previous makes of my pattern weights, appliqué quilt and Easter yo-yo bunny made a slight dent but I still have a long (very long!) way to go before I can declare my scrap busting mission a success!

 I had an idea the other day to make some fabric monsters when it suddenly dawned on me that I could actually use my fabric scraps to make these monsters, hence scrappy monsters were born.
 These were great fun to put together, from my early sketches to making the patterns and right through putting them together.
 I love the fact that they can be so random, I have only made 2 so far but am going to do a lot more of them, and with the amount of fabric scraps I have I won’t be running out of fabric any time soon!

 These scrappy monsters, are made using The Craft Cotton Company fabric scraps.

 I put a tutorial together to make the two monsters I have made but you could make whatever shape or size monster and add on as many different features you like.
 I think my next one will have a few more arms!

 Scrappy monsters tutorial:

 - If your doing the same monsters as me the monster parts and size of the templates I used are on the photo below, these measurements include a seam allowance.
 If you are doing your own, sketch out your monster then draw out your paper pattern pieces.
 Cut out these paper templates.